dpa99c/phonegap-launch-navigator/README.md

 #### Parameters
 - {string} app - specified as a constant in `launchnavigator.APP`. e.g. `launchnavigator.APP.GOOGLE_MAPS`.
 - {string} platform - specified as a constant in `launchnavigator.PLATFORM`. e.g. `launchnavigator.PLATFORM.IOS`.
-- returns {boolean} - {boolean} - true if app/platform combination supports specification of start location.
+- returns {boolean} - {boolean} - true if app/platform combination supports specification of a custom nickname for start location.